-In 2014, revenue from income tax amounted to US\$2.9 billion, representing an increase of 10.9% when compared to 2013.
+In 2014, revenue from income tax amounted to US\$2.9 billion, representing an increase of 10.3% when compared to 2013.
 This increase was mainly due to:

 - revenues from mining concessions;

 - capital gains from the sale of Orange Dominicana S.A. and Tricom S.A and a fuel distributor company;

 - radio spectrum public tender;

 - marginal effects of the 2012 Tax Reform;

 - Dominican petroleum refinery dividends;

-- local bond issuances with premium;

 - excise taxes on fuel paid by cement industry; and

 - inclusion of the single treasury account in the 2014 Budget.